roman-milk/roman-milk.github.io/becoming-a-slut-wife-mickey.md

  Bad move.

  Everywhere I went I saw overtones of sex.
 Young girls flaunting their bodies, hunky studs checking out anything female to see if it had bed potential.
 I saw them looking at me and I saw, or thought I did, the desire in their eyes.
 Several I saw I wondered about; what would they be like.
-Report_Story #2